Amr Gendy

-Career
+Professional career

-He played five-years for Gezira.
-He transferred to Al Ahly in 2020, and played for the Egyptian national team.
+Gendy played five-years for Gezira.
+He transferred to Al Ahly in 2020.
+On 27 May 2023, he won the 2023 BAL championship with Al Ahly.

+National team career

+Gendy played for the Egyptian national team.
 He was most valuable player at African championship for juniors 2008 and best scorer, and where he participated at the 2014 FIBA Basketball World Cup.